Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes architecture.md

 The scheduler checks the available worker nodes
 It selects the best node based on CPU , RAM , and affinity rules.
+Assigns the pod to that node.

+### Step 4 : kubelet runs the pod

+The kubelet on the selected node receives the instructions.

+It asks the container runtime to pull the image and start the container.

+### Step 5 : Kuber-proxy configures networking

+kube-proxy ensures the pod can communicate with other pods and services.

+### Step 6 : Controller monitors and Maintain the Pod

+If a pod crashes , the replication Controller automatically replaces it . ``